Summerteeth

-Summerteeth (stylized as summerteeth) is the third studio album by the American alternative rock band Wilco (stylized as wilco), released on March 9, 1999, by Reprise Records.
+Summerteeth (stylized as summerteeth) is the third studio album by the American rock band Wilco (stylized as wilco), released on March 9, 1999, by Reprise Records.
 The album was heavily influenced lyrically by 20th century literature, as well as singer Jeff Tweedy's marital problems.
 Unlike previous albums, Summerteeth was heavily overdubbed in the studio with Pro Tools.
 Tweedy and Jay Bennett wrote most of the album in the studio, a contrast to the band's previous albums, which were often recorded live by the entire band with minimal overdubs.

 The album was met with critical acclaim from numerous outlets, including AllMusic, the Chicago Tribune and The Village Voice.
 Summerteeth sold approximately 200,000 copies, a modest number compared to the sales of their previous album Being There (1996).
 Wilco agreed to remix "Can't Stand It" with David Kahne to cater to radio markets, but the single failed to attract substantial airplay.